 - The school site is wheelchair accessible with one disabled toilet area large enough to accommodate changing.
-The school is over one level and has appropriate emergency exit procedures in place. - We have a full hearing loop fitted in school and it is built to correct regulations for best hearing. - The school will, where needed, provide appropriate equipment and resources, such as iPads, coloured overlays, visual timetables, larger font etc.
+The school is on one level and has appropriate emergency exit procedures in place. - We have capacity for installation of a full hearing loop to be fitted in school if and when required. - The school will, where needed, provide appropriate equipment and resources, such as iPads, coloured overlays, visual timetables, larger font etc.